matloff/TidyverseSkeptic/README.md

 Tidy, often the first reaaon they cite for liking Tidy is the ease with which one can code nice graphics.
 I fully agree that GGP2 is excellent, and I use and teach it myself -- but it's not the Tidyverse.
-My point, then, is they are endorsing Tidy because of something that is not part of Tidy.
+My point, then, is **they are endorsing Tidy because of something that is not part of Tidy**.
 Indeed, GGP2 is widely used by base-R and Tidy advocates alike.

 RStudio is a business.
 Its job, rightly so, is to promote its products.